 You could be at risk for lung cancer if you have a history of smoking or other pulmonary issues.
 Your primary care physician may recommend a CT scan, and if the scan reveals a spot on the lung, it might need to be biopsied.

-This advanced technology, the Ion endoluminal system, is a robotic system designed to access areas deep within the lung that are unable to be reached through traditional diagnostic tests.
-A physician on the medical staff guides the robot on a pre-planned navigation path to help guide an ultra-thin catheter to the spot that appeared on the CT scan.
+Texas Health offers advanced robotic screening technology designed to access areas deep within the lung that are unable to be reached through traditional diagnostic tests.
+This robotic screening technology allows physicians on the medical staff to guide the robot on a pre-planned navigation path directly to the spot that appeared on the CT scan.

 A preliminary pathology report is given at the time of the procedure, with the full report given to patients in three days or less.

-In addition to accessing areas in the lung that were formerly too difficult to reach, this new technology allows physicians to provide a diagnosis and talk through treatment options, almost in a single step.
+In addition to accessing areas in the lung that were formerly too difficult to reach, robotic-assisted lung screening technology allows physicians to provide a diagnosis and talk through treatment options – almost in a single step.
 Patients are typically told what was found during the biopsy and can discuss next steps before they even leave the hospital.

 Are you a candidate?

 If you recently learned you have a suspicious nodule on your lung, your doctor may recommend additional procedures to confirm a diagnosis.
-Ask your physician if robotic-assisted bronchoscopy with Ion is an option for determining diagnosis and next steps.
+Ask your physician if robotic-assisted lung screening is an option for determining diagnosis and next steps.